tendermint/tendermint/spec/abci/apps.md

 It should always contain the latest committed state associated with the latest committed block.

-QueryState should be set to the latest `DeliverTxState` at the end of every `Commit`, ie. after the full block has been processed and the state committed to disk.
+`QueryState` should be set to the latest `DeliverTxState` at the end of every `Commit`, after the full block has been processed and the state committed to disk.
 Otherwise it should never be modified.

 Tendermint Core currently uses the Query connection to filter peers upon